rnd7/profile/README.md

 [Sana Emiolechi online](https://rnd7.github.io/sana-emiolechi)

 ## Weather Board
 You can collaborate in real time on writing slowly fading poems using this tool.
 You might also use it for anonymous chat purposes and even script it to write weird messages repeatedly.
 In urgent cases you can roll your own server in just ten seconds.
+An art project in terms of its objective.

 [![weather-board screenshot](doc/weather-board.png)](https://github.com/rnd7/weather-board)